DawsonLu/web-json-to-csv-converter-tool/README.md

 ### Usage
 1. Open the application.
-2. Enter the URL from which you want to fetch the XML data.
+2. Enter the URL from which you want to fetch the JSON data.
 3. Click the 'Convert' button to start the conversion process.
 4. The application will save the CSV file in a predefined or user-specified location.